The Chinese Language Centre

 The First Examination is held at the end of the first year and the certificate Examination is held at the end of the curriculum.
 Both Examinations consist of written papers and oral tests.

-*Late applications will also be accepted for consideration.
+*Late applications for Year 2 will also be accepted for consideration.
 Please send your inquiry to Ms Amy Ho at firstname.lastname@example.org.

 Where can I obtain an application form?